Benjamin Netanyahu

-Netanyahu made his closeness to Donald Trump, a personal friend since the 1980s, central to his political appeal in Israel from 2016.
-During Trump's presidency, the United States recognized Jerusalem as the capital of Israel, recognized Israeli sovereignty over the Golan Heights, and brokered the Abraham Accords, a series of normalization agreements between Israel and various Arab states.
-Netanyahu has faced international criticism over his decades-long policy as prime minister of expanding Israeli settlements in the occupied West Bank, deemed illegal under international law.
-In 2019, Netanyahu was indicted on charges of breach of trust, bribery and fraud, following a three year investigation, due to which he relinquished all his ministry posts other than the prime minister position.
+Netanyahu returned to lead Likud in 2005, leading the opposition between 2006 and 2009.
+After the 2009 legislative election, Netanyahu formed a coalition and became prime minister again.
+Netanyahu made his closeness to Donald Trump central to his appeal from 2016.
+During Trump's first presidency, the US recognized Jerusalem as capital of Israel, Israeli sovereignty over the Golan Heights, and brokered the Abraham Accords between Israel and the Arab world.
+Netanyahu received criticism over expanding Israeli settlements in the occupied West Bank, deemed illegal under international law.
+In 2019, Netanyahu was indicted on charges of breach of trust, bribery and fraud, and relinquished all ministerial posts except prime minister.
+The 2018–2022 Israeli political crisis resulted in a rotation agreement between Netanyahu and Benny Gantz.
+This collapsed in 2020, leading to a 2021 election.
+In June 2021, Netanyahu was removed from the premiership, before returning after the 2022 election.